 Newsletters are a great way to grow your network.
 They help you keep in touch with previous clients, share updates about new services you offer and more.
 With the Goodbits extensions for Chrome, Firefox, and Safari, it’s never been easier to curate, create, and send newsletters.
 It works well with MailChimp and even helps you improve your marketing efforts with in-depth analytics.

 If you sell digital products like ebooks, music, videos, or software, you need Gumroad.
 Just upload your digital products and they’ll take care of the rest, with secure payment processing and low fees.
-They also have a great widget so you can put the Gumroad tools right on your existing website.

 Financial tools and freelance billing software